predictive-technology-laboratory/sensus/DocFX/articles/redeploying-sensus.md

    * Awareness API
    * Maps SDK for Android
+   * Firebase Cloud Messaging API
    * Firebase Services API

    Copy the API key for this credential and paste its value into the following fields of your `AndroidManifest.xml` file:

    * `com.google.android.maps.v2.API_KEY`
    * `com.google.android.awareness.API_KEY`

+   Note that the API key is not listed in the `AndroidManifest.xml` file in connection with Firebase Cloud Messaging.
+This is because you already added the `google-services.json` file to the Sensus.Android project.
+The app will have access to the API key from this file when executing its Firebase communication routines.

 1. Edit the `AndroidManifest.xml` file as follows: